 SOME OTHER SAFETY SUGGESTIONS:

-- STICK to the trails and time frame you committed to.
+- STICK to the trails and time frame you committed to or advise your contact of any changes .

-- There are also three locations of Larch Hills Safety Supply Caches: on the Summit Trail near Summit Shortcut, on Far East Trail at Moonwalk junction and at Sentinel – Lakeview junction.
-Locations are shown on the current Dec.
-2015 Larch Hills Trails map.
-(See Safety Supplies Cache photo below.)
+- There are also three locations on the Larch Hills trails where Buckets containing first aid supplies are located: Sentinel/Lakeview junction, Far East/Moonwalk junction, and the Summit Trail 150m below the junction with Summit Shortcut.
+Locations are shown on the current Larch Hills Trails map.
+(See Safety Supplies Cache photos below.)

 THESE INSTRUCTIONS WILL BECOME OUTDATED